-The project site does not have any historically significant structures or resources on-site or surrounding the project site (City of Los Angeles 2012 and 2015).
-The project site is in an industrial area and has been previously disturbed in conjunction with the construction of the existing industrial park and surface parking lot.
-Therefore, the proposed project would not cause a substantial adverse change in the significance of a historical resource.
+The project site does not have any historically significant structures or resources on-site or surrounding the project site (City of Los Angeles 2013).
+The project site is in a highly urbanized area and has been previously disturbed in conjunction with the construction of the existing commercial development and surface parking lot.